Combat minimal residual disease (MRD) to revolutionize leukemia treatment

 Integrated multi-angle research and training network to eradicate leukemia minimal residual disease.

 MIRACLE-Leukemia will address one of the greatest challenges in leukemia treatment; the persistence of therapy-resistant cancer cells, known as minimal residual disease (MRD).
-The Doctoral Network of 10 PhD students will tackle the problem of MRD in an integrated collaborative effort to prevent MRD-induced leukemia relapses and to drastically increase survival chances of leukemia patients.
+10 PhD students and their supervisors will tackle the problem of MRD in an integrated collaborative effort to prevent MRD-induced leukemia relapses and to drastically increase survival chances of leukemia patients.

 Despite advancements in cancer research, a lack of understanding of the mechanisms behind MRD persistence and relapse has hindered progress in developing effective therapies.
 Adding to this challenge is the fragmented expertise on MRD across Europe and a lack of multidisciplinary scientists capable of integrating insights from transcriptomics, epigenetics, metabolism, and immunology.
 Moreover, there has been thus far no dedicated doctoral training program tackling the problem of leukemia MRD.